 How to compress the golf ball with your irons can be broken down into 4 steps:

-1. Place Weight On Your Lead Leg
+1. Place Weight On Your Lead Leg at Setup

 Golf coach Clay Ballard explains that your journey to compressing the golf ball starts with placing more weight on your lead side.
 That is your left leg for right-handers and the right for lefties.
 Ballard suggests placing 60 to 70% of your weight on this side to push your hands ahead of the ball.